Mathias-SantAnna/PokeCards/README.md

 All steps on desktop had been repeated in browsers: Firefox, Chrome and Edge and on  exceptional desktop display screen sizes.

 1. Player info modal
-    - Opened the game in a modern browser, and affirm that the participant data modal is mechanically released.
+    - Opened the game in a modern browser, and affirmed that the participant data modal is mechanically released.
     - Closed the web page with out inputting any information, the reopened the web page and confirmed that the participant data modal is released.
     - Closed the web page with best one of the  fields stuffed out, showed that on reloading the participant data modal remains released.
     - Confirmed that the modal will now no longer near and indicators are given to manual the participant to fill out each fields.